wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 **File:** `src/components/QuizModal.jsx`

-You'll create the `AnswerChoices` component in four steps: create the component structure, add it to JSX, then implement array mapping to generate buttons.
+You'll create the `AnswerChoices` component in three steps: create the component structure, add it to JSX, then implement array mapping to generate buttons.

 ### Step 1: Create AnswerChoices component

-Create the component structure that will hold your answer buttons.
+Create a skeleton version of the component that you'll progressively build up with functionality.

 ```javascript
 // Add this component after QuestionHeader: